FlippedCodes/agent-black/README.md

 ### Does the bot ban users by itself?

 No, the bot only warns other participating servers of troublesome users, It does not ban them.
 The only way the bot can ban users is if a staff member of a participating server uses its own ban command.

+### Can I host the bot myself?

+The bot can be self-hosted, if there is any interest, please let me know on Discord `Phil | Flipper#3621`.
+Please keep in mind tho, that your DB is not going to have any content/listed bans.